phalcon-orphanage/docs/en/reference/controllers.rst

 Request and Response
 --------------------
 In every controller there are two public properties pointing to the request and the response objects associated with the request cycle that is currently in execution.
-The "request" attribute contains an instance of Phalcon_Request and the "response" attribute contains a Phalcon_Response representing what is going to be sent back to the client.
+The "request" attribute contains an instance of `Phalcon_Request`_ and the "response" attribute contains a `Phalcon_Response`_ representing what is going to be sent back to the client.

+.. _Phalcon_Response: ../api/Phalcon_Response.html
+.. _Phalcon_Request: ../api/Phalcon_Request.html

 .. code-block:: php